craftercms/docs/source/by-role/site-admin/index.rst

    <div style="border-top: 2px solid red"></div>
    <br>

-In this section, we discuss
+In this section, we discuss managing your project, security, etc. in a delivery environment

 .. todo: Add some intro text here